zooko/hash-function-survey/preimage-attacks-color.rst

 *color key: is relying on this safe?*

 :r:`no`
-   It is possible to violate this property.
+   You can be exploited if you rely on this.

 :y:`maybe`
    There are known attacks but they are probably too expensive to actually implement.
-If the attacks have been secretly improved then it might be possible to violate this property.
+If the attacks have been secretly improved, or if the attacker has more efficient computational resources than we think, then maybe you can be exploited if you rely on this.

 :o:`maybe`
-   There are no known attacks that are cheaper than brute force, but the hash output size is small enough that brute force might be feasible.
+   There are no known attacks that are cheaper than brute force, but the hash output size is small enough that brute force might be feasible, so maybe you can be exploited if you rely on this.

 :g:`yes`
    There is no known attack cheaper than brute force, and to pay for a brute force attack is far, far beyond the bounds of possibility for the forseeable future.
+There is no reason to believe that relying on this will make you vulnerable to exploitation.

 .. csv-table:: Figure 1: Chronological view of collision attacks